arghaBanerjee/home-security/README.md

 **NOTE**
 If there are existing api credential files under the folder /home/pi/.credentials for example email-credential.json, photo-credential.json please delete them as the google api tokens are likely to expire and needs to be refreshed (if running the program after a longtime).

+**NOTE**
+If you are running the application for the first time or after deleting the credential tokens under the folder /home/pi/.credentials then you will be redirected to a browser page where you have to give permission to allow the app to connect to google services like gmail and photos.
+You will have to click on advanced link and then allow your app to connect to the google services using your google account.
+This will be a one time operation only.